superduper-io/superduper/docs/content/core_api/apply.md

 ## Connecting component: `Stack`

-A `Stack` of AI functionality is a combination of multiple `Model`, `Listener`, and `VectorIndex` components which may be "applied" in one pass to your data via superduper.
+A `Stack` of AI functionality is a combination of multiple `Model`, `Listener`, and `VectorIndex` components which may be "applied" in one pass to your data via Superduper.

-On `db.add(stack)` superduper performs the heavy lifting of deciding which components need to be applied first, which need to be modified on incoming data, and which outputs need to be made searchable.
+On `db.add(stack)` Superduper performs the heavy lifting of deciding which components need to be applied first, which need to be modified on incoming data, and which outputs need to be made searchable.

 Read more about `Stack` [here](../apply_api/stack).